-The aftermath of any disaster that has directly affected your house can be a traumatic situation that is filled with stress and uncertainty.
-Paul Davis shares the following information and tips that should help the recovery process go smoother.
+Having to deal with the aftermath of a disaster that has affected your house can be traumatic and stressful.
+Paul Davis provides the following tips and information that can help the recovery process go smoother.

 Contact Paul Davis for all your property damage needs.
 (714) 228-0895

-- Obviously, it’s always important to make sure you and your family (and don’t forget pets) are secure and that you contact your friends and relatives to inform them that you are safe.
+- Of course, it’s extremely important to be sure you and your family (and don’t forget pets) are secure and that you contact your relatives and friends to let them know you are all safe.

 Water Damage Tips

-- Be Safe: A water event can present a lot of possible safety hazards to occupants.
-The potential for electric shock and slips and falls are very real.
-Keep in mind, items soaked with water can be very heavy.
-Only complete tasks that can be done safely.
+- Be Safe: Water events can present many possible safety hazards to occupants.
+The potential for electric shock and slips and falls are real.
+Also, items soaked with water can be very heavy.
+Only complete tasks that can be done so safely.

-- Electrical: Be sure to turn off the power to affected rooms of the house.
-Don’t operate the television or other electrical appliances while standing on wet flooring.
+- Electrical: Turn off the power to affected rooms of the property.
+Don’t operate the television or other electrical appliances while you are standing on wet floors or carpets.

-- Air Conditioning: Turn on your air conditioner to assist with drying in summertime or in humid areas of the country.
+- Air Conditioning: Turn on your air conditioner to assist with drying during the summer or in regions with more humidity.

-- Floors: Remove as much standing water as possible, using a mop or towels.
-(Do not use a vacuum cleaner.)
+- Floors: Dispose of as much standing water as possible, using towels or a mop.
+(Never use a vacuum cleaner.)

-- Clothing/Fabrics: Relocate wet items to dry areas.
-Don’t allow draperies to stay in contact with wet carpeting or floors.
+- Clothing/Fabrics: Transport wet items to a dry place.
+Do not allow draperies to stay in contact with wet floors or carpeting.

 Fire Damage Tips

-- Be Safe: Never reenter affected areas of the house until fire officials have deemed the home completely safe.
-Even after the fire is out, there are potential safety hazards to be aware of.
-The potential for slips and falls from the water that was used to extinguish the fire, as well as scrapes and cuts from exposed, sharp edges are very real.
+- Be Safe: Never reenter affected areas of the home until fire officials have deemed the scene safe.
+Even when the fire is out, there are potential safety hazards to be aware of.
+The potential for slips and falls from water used to diffuse the fire, and scrapes and cuts from exposed, sharp edges are real.
 Only perform tasks that can be completed safely.

-- Appliances/Electronics: Do not use any TV, stereo or electronic appliances until they have been inspected by a technician.
-If the electricity is turned off, empty the contents of your refrigerator/freezer completely and prop the doors open with a rolled towel.
+- Appliances/Electronics: Don’t any TV, stereo or electronic appliances until they have been inspected by a technician.
+If the electricity is turned off, empty your refrigerator/freezer completely and prop the doors open using a rolled towel.

-- Food Items: Do not eat any food exposed to smoke or canned items that have been subjected to excessive heat.
+- Food Items: Never eat food items exposed to smoke or any canned goods that have been exposed to excessive heat.

-- Pets: Relocate any pets to a clean environment until your house has been cleaned and restored.
+- Pets: Relocate any and all pets to a clean environment until your property has been completely restored and cleaned.